Powered by

 Ramesh Chandra (66) farmer from Junpat village

-While talking with Ground Report, these farmers reveal that the authority acquired certain land to establish a factory.
-But, later residential flats made on that land.
+While talking with Ground Report, these farmers revealed that the authority acquired certain land to establish a factory.
+But, later residential flats were made on that land.
 Further, the protesting farmers assert that they were promised a 10% share of these flats.
 Yet, only 6% have been allocated to them.
 Consequently, they find themselves devoid of any meaningful resources.

 The vision of 'Greater Noida'

 During the nineties, a vision emerged to establish a fully organized city between Ghaziabad and Bulandshahr in Uttar Pradesh.
-This city would encompass employment opportunities, residences, and serve as a model smart city for the country.
+This city would encompass employment opportunities, and residences, and serve as a model smart city for the country.
 To bring this vision to life, the Greater Noida Industrial Development Authority was established in January 1991 under the Uttar Pradesh Industrial Area Development Act of 1976.
 This authority was entrusted with the responsibility of designing, developing, regulating, and operating the city now known as Greater Noida.

 publive-image